-Quaker Lake is a 268-acre man-made lake located in Allegany State Park.
+Quaker Lake is a 268 acre man-made lake located in Allegany State Park.
 It was formed in 1968 by impounding Quaker Run.
-The maximum depth is 40 feet and it has a bottom primarily of mud with some cobble and gravel.
-The 3.8-mile shoreline is virtually undeveloped and consists primarily of mowed fields with some wooded areas.
+It has a bottom primarily of mud with some cobble and gravel.
+The shoreline is virtually undeveloped and consists primarily of mowed fields with some wooded areas.

-Quaker Lake is stocked annually in the spring with yearling brown trout and two-year-old brown trout.
-Surplus hatchery breeders are stocked in most years in the fall.
-The trout fishery is essentially a put-and-take fishery, as there is little holdover of trout.
-Ice fishing for trout is legal; there is no closed season.
+Trout: Quaker Lake is stocked every spring with yearling brown trout and two-year-old brown trout.
+Surplus hatchery breeders are also stocked in the fall of most years.
+The trout fishery is essentially a put-and-take fishery since there is little holdover of trout.
+Ice fishing for trout is permitted.

-Quaker Lake provides good fishing for both smallmouth bass and largemouth bass.
-Smallmouth bass are more abundant than largemouth bass but are slower-growing.
-In this lake, a nice smallmouth bass would be 14 inches, while largemouth bass from 16-18 inches are taken.
+Largemouth and Smallmouth Bass: Quaker Lake provides good fishing for both smallmouth bass and largemouth bass.
+As the lake's dominant predator, smallmouth bass are plentiful, and the population is well balanced.
+Largemouth bass are generally present in lower numbers, although there are decent numbers of sizeable largemouth cruising the lake.
 Bass anglers have success with spinner baits, surface plugs, plastic worms, and crank baits, as well as live bait such as crayfish or worms.

-There is a small but growing population of northern pike in Quaker Lake.
+Northern Pike: There is a small but growing population of northern pike in Quaker Lake.
 Fish up to 40 inches surprise anglers targeting bass or trout in the summer.
-Anglers target the northern pike while ice fishing and have good success.
+Anglers target northern pike while ice fishing and have good success.